tylercollier/openresync/README.md

 At a high level, first the data is downloaded from the MLS and put into files in a different directory for each resource.
 Once all are successfully downloaded, the sync process will go through all the files and sync the data to each destination.
 If there is an error, it will be logged, and retried on the next run.

+#### Download

+For each MLS source, and for each of its resources, we need to determine if this is the first sync, or if we have synced before and we should supply a `$filter=ModificationTimestamp gt X` query parameter.
+The former is just a special case of the latter and we use a timestamp of the Unix epoch.
+To get the timestamps, we first look if there are any previously downloaded files, and if so the latest file will be used.
+Otherwise, we look into the first destination specified (all destinations would be expected to report the same value though).

+Whenever you start a download, we create a batch ID, which is basically a timestamp, and if you resume, we find the oldest batch ID.
+The JSON files will be downloaded to the directory `config/sources/${sourceName}/downloadedData/${resourceName}`, where the file name is based on the batch ID as well as when that particular file finished downloading.
+There will be multiple files if there are more records to download than the MLS allows in a single page.

+Only after all resources are downloaded do we consider the download batch successful.
+Until it is, we use the internal config (described below) to track where we are in the process.
+When complete, we remove the download batch section in the internal config.

+#### The sync process (insert into destinations)

+When the actual sync process runs, as in the portion that takes the data from the downloaded JSON files and inserts (or updates) the data in the destinations, it will determine the oldest batch based on filenames in the downloaded data directories, and then process all the files with that batch ID, from oldest to newest.
+It will process the files one by one.
+It will insert into each destination, until that destination reports success, before moving on to the next file.
+This is so that each destination is as close to in sync as possible, as opposed to syncing all files for the batch to one destination, and then doing all files for the next destination, and so on.
+After the file has been used to insert data into each destination successfully, it is deleted.

+If an error occurs, this is recorded in the internal config, but the sync will be retried as part of the next cron job.
+However if 3 errors occur, no attempt to process will be made.
+You will need to examine the failure and resolve.

 ### Purge (aka reconciliation) process

+The purge process is similar to the sync process but differs in 2 important ways.

+1. There is no resuming the download process.
+It always downloads the entirety of the data.
+This is unfortunate and could be improved but is the simplest approach to handle Trestle and Bridge Interactive in the same way, which reduces code complexity.
+1. The downloaded files are not processed one by one, but instead must be loaded into memory all at once to compare to what's in the destinations.
+After the purge is complete, all downloaded files for the resource are deleted.

+### Stats

+As the program runs, it records certain statistics in the configured database, such as when a sync starts, finishes, whether it was successful, how many records were synced etc. It is these stats that are shown on the website.
+To see which tables are created, check `lib/stats/setUp.js`.

 ### Internal config